|

 typically not close to the deal you would get when purchasing a local SIM

-as of 1/2012.
+in-country.
 You can also add an additional phone number to the SIM by paying

 an additional $8/month.